hlzz/hlzz.github.io/_posts/2016-4-15-persistent_data_structure.md

 ## Partially persistence
 The method that Eric shows is basically the node-copying method in the original paper [1].
-This allows nodes in the persistent structure to hold only a fixed number of field values.
+This allows nodes in the persistent structure to hold only a fixed number of field values (*2p* where *p* is the maximum in-degree).
 When we run out of space in a node, we create a new copy of the node and update a set of back-pointers (up to *p* back-pointers, therefore at most *p* in-nodes).
 We must also store pointers to the new copy in all predecessors of the copied node in the newest version.
+The *mod* is of the form (version, field, value)
 Therefore, the cost is recursive because of this field update for all predecessors.
 Here I will follow the partial persistence version in Eric's class.

 **Partial persistence**: Any pointer-machine data structure with <= p = O(1) pointers to any node can be made partially persistent with O(1) amorized factor over head plus O(1) space.

-The proof employs amortized analysis and potential method.
+**Proof**: The proof employs amortized analysis and potential method.
+There are two cases for modifying the field value:
 The potential function $\Phi$ is defined as $\Phi = c\sum #mods$.

+* 1) If the node is not full (a node can store up to *2p* mods), just record the mod, so the amortized cost is c + c (the actual cost plus the potential increase)

+* 2) If the node is full, make a new node and apply all the mods, update back pointers of the new node using the backpointers of the copied node, and recursively update pointers of the predecessors.

-Therefore whenever a recursion modification happens, the potential decrease (-2cp) cancels out with the $p\dot recursion$, very clever!
+Whenever a recursion modification happens, the potential decrease (-2cp) cancels out with the $p \dot recursion$, thus the amortized cost is constant.
+Very clever!

+## Full persistence
+Full persistence relies on a order-maintenance data structure in the future lecture, so that we can linearize a version tree by traversing the node:
+* It can insert item before/after a given node in O(1) time.

+* Moreover, relative order of two item x&y can be answered in O(1) time.

+* "Is version *v* is an ancestor of *w*?" (b_v < b_w < e_w < e_v) can also be answered in O(1) time.

+To read node.field at version v we now need to look at the mods that are the nearest ancestor to v.
+The full persistence theorem does not change too much:

+**Full persistence**: Any pointer-machine data structure with <= p = O(1) pointers to any node can be made full persistent with O(1) amorized factor over head plus O(1) space.

+Now we need to store back-pointers for all versions.
+A node can store up to *2(d+p+1)* mods, where *d* is the maximum out-degree and *p* is the maximum in-degree.
+The update step when the node is full is different from the partial persistence.

 ## Reference